erikw/tmux-powerline/README.md

 Usage of helper function to organize the work of a segment is encourage and should be named in the format `__helper_func`.
 If a segment has settings it should have a function `generate_rc` which outputs default values of all settings and a short explanation of the setting and its values.
 Study e.g. `segments/now_playing.sh` to see how it is done.
 A segment having settings should typically call a helper function `__process_settings` as the first statement in `run_segment` that sets default values to the settings that has not been set by the user.

-Also, don't use bash4 features as requiring bash4 complicates installation for OS X user quite a bit.
+Also, don't use bash4 features as requiring bash4 complicates installation for macOS user quite a bit.
 Use tabs for indentation ([discussion](https://github.com/erikw/tmux-powerline/pull/92)),